Gerry Daly (gardener): Career

 Daly joined Irish national broadcaster RTÉ as a senior producer in 1979, and designed the Ask About Gardening radio show.

 Described by the Irish Independent as "the doyen of Irish gardening experts", and by the Irish Times as the "popular personification of Irish gardening," Daly is one of a small number of popular Irish gardening writers and media figures, along with, for example, Helen Dillon, Dermot O'Neill and Diarmuid Gavin.

 In 1989, Daly set up a private garden design consultancy, working from his home in Co.
 Wicklow.
 He also launched a nursery producing trees and shrubs.

-Daly led the panel on Ask About Gardening, a live "phone-in" questions and answers radio show, from its inception, for over 20 years, and also took listener questions on shows like Marion Finucane's on weekend mornings, and on slots with Keelin Shanley and others.
+Daly led the panel on Ask About Gardening, a live "phone-in" questions and answers radio show, from its inception, for over 20 years, and also took listener questions on shows like Marian Finucane's on weekend mornings, and on slots with Keelin Shanley and others.

 Daly appeared on RTÉ from 1984 to 1995, leading the Room Outside programme team.
 From 1991 to 1995, he was also lead presenter of Greenfingers for RTE and BBC Northern Ireland.
 Both programmes achieved high audience figures.
 Co-presenters on Greenfingers included horticultural scientist and weed specialist David Robinson and Crosbie Cochrane.

 Daly has made many appearances at shows and festivals, from the national horticultural show, Bloom, to the annual Rose Festival at St Anne's Park and a range of local events.

 Daly was a co-founder of the Garden and Landscape Designers Association of Ireland, and remains a member.